Girls are better off learning about sex from a parent, than from a stranger they meet online.

 On the good side, sex education is in the works

 It all leads back to sex education.

 Some people misunderstand it because of the language itself.
-They think sex education teaches their children how to have sex, when in fact it guides them on comprehensive sexuality education (CSE), which includes scientifically accurate information about human reproductive biology, childbirth, contraception and sexually transmitted infection (STIs).
+They think sex education teaches their children on how to have sex, when in fact it guides them on comprehensive sexuality education (CSE), which includes scientifically accurate information about human reproductive biology, childbirth, contraception and sexually transmitted infection (STIs).

-The implementation of sex education is hoped to educate teenagers – boys and girls – and help them be aware of what is happening with their bodies, learn the respectful ways of treating their bodies and the bodies of others, and act responsibly when there is a decision to engage in sexual activity.
+The implementation of sex education is hoped to educate teenagers – boys and girls – and help them be aware of what is happening with their bodies, learn the respectful ways of treating their bodies and the bodies of others, and to act responsibly when there is a decision to engage in sexual activity.

 It is time to break the cultural taboo.
 Instead of relying solely on the teachers, parents too should play a role in this valuable, life-affecting lesson.

 Above it all, both girls and boys should be able to discuss about sex and sexuality in a healthy and safe space.
-Because with an easy access to pornography, explicit young adult book contents, and even among over-eager friends, they are already learning it (some are doing it), whether the adults like it or not.
+Because with easy access to pornography, explicit young adult book contents, and even among over-eager friends, they are already learning it (some are doing it), whether the adults like it or not.

 And should they engage in a sexual activity, at the very least they could opt for contraceptive measures that could altogether prevent unintended pregnancies and subsequently, baby dumping.